ShanderB/Bolttech-Barcelona-Fullstack-test/README.md

 - Implementing frontend tests to ensure the same level of reliability as the backend.
 - Adding a listing of all bookings.
 - Creating a separate schema to handle bookings, containing booking-specific data, instead of directly reducing the stock within the car schema.
+- Refactoring the booking process to use transactions properly, ensuring atomicity when saving the booking and updating the car stock.
+I tried adding transactions, but it wasn't working correctly.
+I would need to spend more time on this to ensure it works as expected.